English Machine Reading Comprehension Datasets: A Survey: Acknowledgements

 \section{Acknowledgements}

-This research is supported by Science Foundation Ireland in the ADAPT Centre for Digital Content Technology, funded under the SFI Research Centres Programme (Grant 13/RC/2106) and the European Regional Development Fund.
+This research is partly supported by Science Foundation Ireland in the ADAPT Centre for Digital Content Technology, funded under the SFI Research Centres Programme (Grant 13/RC/2106) and the European Regional Development Fund.
+We thank the anonymous reviewers for their helpful feedback.
+We also thank Andrew Dunne, Koel Dutta Chowdhury, Valeriia Filimonova, Victoria Serga, Marina Lisuk, Ke Hu, Joachim Wagner, and Alberto Poncelas.